AdsCryptoz22/EasyBuildSystem/README.md

 It is recommended to consult the [Release Notes](https://www.adsstudio12.net/) to know all about the current version.

-In case of problem / suggestions do not hesitate to contact us.
+In case of problems/suggestions do not hesitate to contact us.